Comparison Oukitel P2001 Plus vs Aferiy P210

 Total number of outlets with output voltage.
 This is, in fact, the number of devices that can be simultaneously connected to the charging station without the use of splitters, extension cords and carriers.
 Accordingly, weaker charging stations have one or two sockets in their submission.
 Powerful charging stations already have three or more sockets “on board”.

-Full size USB A ports with fast charging support.
-It allows you to charge your smartphone, tablet or other connected device much faster.
-The charging process takes place at increased power, and the current and voltage at each stage are regulated in such a way as to remain within the optimal values.
-However, it should be borne in mind that in our time there are many fast charging technologies and not all of them are compatible with each other.
+Full-sized USB-A ports with fast charging support.
+This feature allows you to charge your smartphone, tablet, or other connected devices much more quickly.
+The charging process occurs at increased power, with current and voltage regulated at each stage to stay within optimal values.
+However, keep in mind that there are many fast-charging technologies today, and not all of them are compatible with each other.

 — Power.
-The maximum power in watts (W) that the charging station is capable of delivering through the USB A fast charging connector to one charging device.
-High output power allows you to speed up the charging process.
-However, the appropriate power must be supported by the device being charged - otherwise the speed of the process will be limited by the characteristics of the gadget.
+The maximum power in watts (W) that the charging station can deliver through the USB-A fast charging port to a single charging gadget.
+High output power allows for faster charging.
+However, the charging device must support the corresponding power; otherwise, the speed will be limited by the gadget's characteristics.

-USB type C ports are smaller than classic USBs, and they also have a convenient reversible design that allows you to connect the plug in either direction.
-USB type C was originally designed to be able to implement various advanced features: increased power supply, fast charging technologies, etc.
+USB type C ports are smaller compared to classic USB ports and have a convenient reversible design that allows connecting the plug either way.
+USB type C was initially created to implement various advanced features: increased power, fast charging technologies, etc.

 — Power.
-The maximum power in watts (W) that the charging station is capable of delivering to one rechargeable gadget.
-The high output power of the USB type C port allows you to speed up the charging process.
-However, the appropriate power must be supported by the device being charged - otherwise the speed of the process will be limited by the characteristics of the gadget.
+The maximum power in watts (W) that the charging station can deliver to one charging gadget.
+The high output power of the USB type C port allows for faster charging.
+However, the device being charged must support the corresponding power; otherwise, the speed of the process will be limited by the gadget's specifications.

 Charging time (socket) ≈